-RGREFs target a very different part of the verification design space than most prior work, because we aim to prove rich logical invariants over data structures, but cannot (without further extension [Gordon 2014]) prove full correctness.
-The majority of prior work falls into either simpler type systems for generic properties (such as data race freedom) or much more powerful concurrent program logics, with correspondingly greater complexity in exchange for proving stronger properties than RGREFs.
-Here we focus on two major streams of related work: concurrent program logics due to the similarities in reasoning principles (namely, rely-guarantee style reasoning), and the use of dependent types in imperative languages due to similarities in specific technical machinery.
-We also briefly discuss the relative proof burden of RGREFs compared to other approaches.
+RGREFS target a very different part of the verification design space than most prior work, because we aim to prove rich logical invariants over data structures but cannot (without further extension [Gordon 2014]) prove full correctness.
+The majority of prior work falls into either simpler type systems for generic properties (such as data race freedom) or much more powerful concurrent program logics, with correspondingly greater complexity in exchange for proving stronger properties than RGREFS.
+Here we focus on two major streams of related work: concurrent program logics due to the similarities in reasoning principles (namely, rely-guarantee style reasoning) and the use of dependent types in imperative languages due to similarities in specific technical machinery.
+We also briefly discuss the relative proof burden of RGREFS compared to other approaches.

 Verifying Concurrent Programs.
 A wide range of techniques for reasoning about concurrent programs exist, but we focus on logics: program logics and type systems.
 The fundamental issue in proving an assertion in a shared-memory concurrent program is tolerating or preventing possible interference from other threads.
-Since Owicki and Gries' original approach based on checking if actions of one thread invalidated any step in other threads' proofs [Owicki and Gries 1976] the major developments have been rely-guarantee reasoning [Jones 1983] and concurrent separation logic [Brookes 2004], the latter extending separation logic [O'Hearn et al. 2001] to verify threads with memory exchange using locks.
-Because these two approaches have complementary modularity benefits, the past few years have seen a flurry of work on combining them, starting with RGSep [Vafeiadis and Parkinson 2007], which uses concurrent separation logic with a shared region whose rely and guarantee relations are given using separation logic assertions to describe pre- and post-states.
+Since Owicki and Gries' original approach based on checking if actions of one thread invalidated any step in other threads' proofs [Owicki and Gries 1976], the major developments have been rely-guarantee reasoning [Jones 1983] and concurrent separation logic [Brookes 2004], the latter extending separation logic [O'Hearn et al. 2001] to verify threads with memory exchange using locks.
+Because these two approaches have complementary modularity benefits, the past few years have seen a flurry of work on combining them, starting with RGSep [Vafeiadis and Parkinson 2007], which uses concurrent separation logic assertions to describe pre- and post-states.
 Subsequent work extended the notion of separation to relations, allowing the rely and guarantee to be split and joined [Feng 2009] or used with unstructured parallelism [Dodds et al. 2009].
-All rely-guarantee-based approaches permit some form of asymmetric protocol (including RGREFs).
+All rely-guarantee-based approaches permit some form of asymmetric protocol (including RGREFS).